-197. Recombination is more likely to occur between closely related viruses (see paragraph 195).
+- 201. Recombination is more likely to occur between closely related viruses (see paragraph 199).
 As mentioned in Chapter 1, Section 5.2, VACV is not present in the Australian environment and VACV vaccination is not recommended on the National Immunisation Program.
 Therefore, it is highly unlikely that trial participants would come in contact with other VACV strains either in the environment or via vaccination.
 In the case of vaccination, VACV vaccine would be administered by the percutaneous route using a multiple puncture technique (skin scarification), while the GMO is proposed to be administered via i.t. injection or i.v. infusion.
-The spatial and temporal separation between administration would minimise the likelihood of both viruses co-infecting the same host cell.

-198. As described in Chapter 1, Section 5.2.1, poxviruses such as Molluscum contagiosum virus (MCV), Monkeypox virus (MPXV), Myxoma virus and others, can be found in Australia.
+The spatial and temporal separation between administration would minimise the likelihood of both viruses co-infecting the same host cell. - 202.
+As described in Chapter 1, Section 5.2.1, poxviruses such as molluscum contagiosum virus (MCV), monkeypox virus (MPXV), orf virus, myxoma virus and others, can be found in Australia.
 MCV is expected to be more prevalent in children than in adults.
 Therefore, an eventual co-infection would be more likely to occur in a secondary recipient exposed to the GMO than in an adult trial participant.
-Additionally, as described in the RARMP for DIR-140, there are no reports on the ability of MCV to recombine with other poxviruses, MCV has co-existed with variola virus (the causative agent for smallpox) for thousands of years, and with VACV for over 150 years, without evidence of recombinants forming and persisting in the human population.

-199. MPXV has been identified in travellers returning to Australia.
-As the virus spreads through close contact, the likelihood of spreading to the environment is very low.
-Additionally, VACV vaccination offers an 85% protection against monkeypox disease (WHO, 2022b).
+Additionally, as described in the RARMP for DIR-140, there are no reports on the ability of MCV to recombine with other poxviruses, MCV has co-existed with variola virus (the causative agent for smallpox) for thousands of years, and with VACV for over 150 years, without evidence of recombinants forming and persisting in the human population. - 203.
+There is an ongoing outbreak of MPXV in Australia.
+As mentioned in paragraph 147, most cases of monkeypox infection in Australia were identified in travellers returning from overseas.
+Although a few cases of locally acquired monkeypox have been reported, the virus spreads through close contact and the likelihood of spreading to the environment is very low.
+VACV based vaccines offers about 85% protection against monkeypox disease and can be given before or within 14 days after exposure to the MPXV.
+Vaccination within 4 days from the exposure date may prevent the onset of the disease, however, if given between 4-14 days after the date of exposure the vaccine may reduce the symptoms of disease but may not prevent the disease (WHO, Australian Government Department of Health 2022b; 2022b).
 It is likely that a trial participant receiving single or multiple doses of the GMO would develop an immune response against the MPXV and in the event of exposure would clear the virus before an infection is established.
 Similarly, an individual infected with MPVX is likely to develop immunity against the GMO.
+In addition, natural recombination between MPXV and other viruses have not been reported (Alakunle et al., 2020).
+Thus, recombination between MPVX and the GMO is unlikely to occur even if a co-infection is established.
+In the unlikely event of recombination between the GMO and MPXV, the resulting virus is unlikely be more pathogenic than the parent organism or the MPXV.